Vinyl vs Fiberglass Windows

 The common wisdom is that fiberglass is the more energy efficient material.
 However, the Marvin Infinity fiberglass window has an air infiltration rating around 0.18, while the Okna 800 has an air infiltration rating of .01.
 On the other hand, the Alpen 625 fiberglass Series, available in limited states, is an amazing performer and I would pick this option over even the Okna 800 for its stella R value and air infiltration rating.
 Alpen Windows Reviews

 So which material is really more energy efficient?
-I would say this: high end vinyl wndws are going to be more energy efficient than high end fiberglass wndws, unless you go with Alpen or Inline - those two specific brands.
+I would say this: high end vinyl windows are going to be more energy efficient than high end fiberglass wndws, unless you go with Alpen or Inline - those two specific brands.
 However, lower end vinyl series get pretty poor energy efficiency ratings and there are a whole lot of mediocre to poor vinyl wndws out.
 (Interesting note: there are VERY FEW low end fiberglass windows on the market.)

 What is probably true is that vinyl will lose a bit more of its energy efficiency than fiberglass over time.
 Please note: installation will also play a very big role on the energy efficiency of your windows - this is why we always suggest finding a very reputable installer that can offer quality installation.